 The Supporting Cast

-Al Pacino appears as Marvin Shwarz, Rick Dalton’s agent, and Scoot McNairy plays Business Bob Gilbert, a character on the show Dalton starred in.
+Al Pacino appears as Marvin Schwarz, Rick Dalton’s agent, and Scoot McNairy plays Business Bob Gilbert, a character on the show Dalton starred in.

 Sharon Tate was close friends with hairstylist to the stars Jay Sebring, played by Emile Hirsch, and he was also at Tate’s home when Manson’s followers arrived on the night of August 8.
 Costa Ronin plays Wojciech Frykowski, a friend of Roman Polanski, and Samantha Robinson plays Abigail Folger, heiress to the Folger coffee fortune, who was sleeping with Frykowski.
 They were also at the Tate home on August 8.